The Bahamas CBDC Tracker

 In November 2022, Central Bank of The Bahamas governor John Rolle delivered a speech at the Digital Euro Conference to share four lessons from the Bahamian experience.
 First, governor Rolle said, “[E]xpanding the merchant network is important to accelerated adoption.”
 Second, he said CBDCs must be able to be seamless integrating into the existing system for people to want to use them.
 Third, governor Rolle said, “[E]nlisting participation from the traditional banking sector and credit unions is important.”
 And fourth, governor Rolle said it’s important to educate users.

 In April 2023, the Central Bank of The Bahamas announced it would begin issuing monthly updates to “keep the public more informed of initiatives to promote digital currency adoption.”
-The central bank also announced plans to giveaway B$1 million ($1 million) with the CBDC.
+The central bank also announced plans to give away B$1 million ($1 million) in CBDC.
 As documented below, the updates continued until December 2023 with one additional follow up in February 2024.
 However, there was no update for June 2023.

 In May 2023, the Central Bank of The Bahamas issued an update.
 It announced new top-up features and the beta testing of a “white-labelled Wallet 2.0 for automatic self-onboarding of users to lower KYC (Tier I) wallets.”